thangckt/mkdocs-material/docs/insiders/changelog/index.md

 ## Material for MkDocs Insiders

+### 4.50.0 <small>January 19, 2024</small> { id="4.50.0" }

+- Added configurable logging capabilities to privacy plugin

+### 4.49.2 <small>January 9, 2024</small> { id="4.49.2" }

+- Fixed missing attribute lists extension for tags plugin
+- Fixed #6627: New tags plugin crashes on Python 3.8

+### 4.49.1 <small>January 7, 2024</small> { id="4.49.1" }

+- Improved interop of new tags plugin with other plugins
+- Fixed #6594: Tags plugin doesn't work with mkdocs-macros plugin
+- Fixed #6569: Social plugin crashes if in different file system location

+### 4.49.0 <small>December 29, 2023</small> { id="4.49.0" }

+- Added support for exporting tags and mappings
+- Added support for disabling tags and/or listings or both
+- Fixed tag links from pages to listings on homepage

 ### 4.48.0 <small>December 23, 2023</small> { id="4.48.0" }

 - Rewrite of tags plugin, now much more powerful